baileycmiller/blog/_posts/2017-04-21-the-7-stages-of-lexapro.md

 As usual, I did a lot of research online and decided that I was probably anemic.
 Wha-la!
 No wonder I was so frail and faint!
 The power of self-diagnosis!
 Nope, doc #2 said I did not “look anemic” and told me to take my Lexapro.
 So I submitted to his requests.
 Two months later and here I am.

 This wasn’t my first encounter with a SSRI.
 Two years ago I was on Zoloft for 3 months, but it didn’t change anything one bit.
 Zoloft didn’t seem to vibe with my brain chemistry, so I gave up on medication.
-Suffice to say I didn’t have high hopes the second time around the SSRI merry-go-round.
+Suffice to say I didn’t have high hopes my second time around the SSRI merry-go-round.

 The whole concept of SSRIs is pretty nuts.
 If you take this tiny pill every day, it promises to make you feel whole.
 Doctors hand them out like candy, too.
 What seems to be the best course of action when a mentally ill person needs help?
 Let’s give that person a pill that may or may not work based on how their body chemistry decides to respond to it, wait 3 months, and see if it works!
 Good plan!
 (Disclaimer: I am not a medical professional.)